ctu-155yfsg/2015-a-grass-reclass/README.md

 Reclassification rules are set by defining a range and it’s new value.
 Defining a label is optional.
 Label is just a name for the category.
 Lower and Upper limits defines the range.
 It is a closed interval.
 Preview button is used for displaying a preview.
 Ok button confirms everything and performs reclassification.
-Cancel button cancels everything and close the window.
+Cancel button cancels everything and closes the window.